 Navigating a Short-Term Impairment

-Students with a temporary or short -term impairment that limits a major life activity such as a broken arm, concussion, surgery recovery, etc. may receive temporary services through the DRO.
-Students should communicate first with course instructors to discuss options.
+Students with a temporary or short -term impairment that limits a major life activity such as a broken arm, concussion, surgery recovery, etc. may seek assistance in meeting course requirements after communicating with instructors.
 You may be referred to the DRO if the instructor and/or department is unable to provide a solution.
-Student should contact DRO via email (firstname.lastname@example.org) explaining how DRO can assist after the discussion with instructors.
+You should contact DRO via email (firstname.lastname@example.org) explaining how DRO can assist after the discussion with instructors.
 For additional resources please review the Short-Term Impairment checklist.